Our Attorneys Can Help If You or a Loved One Suffered Injuries in a Bicycle Accident in Olympia

 What Are the Causes of Bicycle Accidents?

-Crashes involving bicyclists often happen due to the same reasons that car accidents and other vehicle collisions occur.
+Crashes involving bicyclists often happen due to the same reasons that motor vehicle accidents and other related collisions occur.
 The difference, however, is that people on bikes have significantly less protection from injury than those in a passenger vehicle.

 Although Washington State law treats bicycles the same as motor vehicles when riding on roadways, vehicles take up significantly more of the road.
 As a result, negligence on the part of a driver poses a risk not only to other cars but to cyclists as well.